josephsmithberger/XogotDocs/Documentation.docc/Manual/io/background_loading.md

 This example demonstrates how to load a scene in the background.
 We will have a button spawn an enemy when pressed.
-The enemy will be Enemy.tscn which we will load on _ready and instantiate when pressed.
+The enemy will be `Enemy.tscn` which we will load on `_ready` and instantiate when pressed.
-The path will be "Enemy.tscn" which is located at res://Enemy.tscn.
+The path will be `"Enemy.tscn"` which is located at `res://Enemy.tscn`.

 First, we will start a request to load the resource and connect the button: